seb54000/tpcs-workstations/README.md

 - [X] Add a basic shell script prom exporter to follow aws instances (especially useful for TP IAC)
   - Use this kind of metric : count (aws_instance{state!="terminated"}) by (region)
 - [X] Add a small checks in vms.html (php) to easily visualize that DNS record and EIP are not matching
+- [X] Add a minimalist Grafana dashboard for metrics AWS prom exporter
+- [X] Add a 08script to terraform destroy everything at the end of the TP IaC (to be double checked while running)

 ## API access settings to Gdrive (Google Drive)